nais/doc/docs/persistence/redis.md

 # Redis

-!!!
-Availability
+!!! warning "Availability"
     Using Aiven Redis is only available in GCP clusters.

+!!! info "Legacy documentation"
+    The documentation for the old way of running Redis can be found at the bottom of the [page](#legacy-redis-documentation).

-Redis is available as an add-on to your application or naisjob.
+Redis is available as an add-on to your Application or Naisjob.
 Applications/Naisjobs owned by a team may share a Redis instance, and an Application/Naisjob may use multiple Redis instances at the same time.
 In the rest of this documentation, we use Application, but everything holds true for Naisjob as well.